chef/knife-vsphere/README.md

 --ssh-port PORT - SSH port
 --ssh-user USERNAME - SSH username
---sysprep_timeout TIMEOUT - Wait TIMEOUT seconds for sysprep event before continuing with bootstrap --tags TAG1,TAG2 - Tag the node with the given list of tags
+--sysprep_timeout TIMEOUT - Wait TIMEOUT seconds for sysprep event before continuing with bootstrap --winrm-authentication-protocol AUTHENTICATION_PROTOCOL.
+The authentication protocol used during WinRM communication.
+The supported protocols are basic,negotiate,kerberos.
+Default is 'negotiate'.
+--winrm-codepage Codepage    The codepage to use for the winrm cmd shell --winrm-password PASSWORD    The WinRM password --winrm-port PORT            The WinRM port, by default this is '5985' for 'plaintext' and '5986' for 'ssl' winrm transport --winrm-shell SHELL          The WinRM shell type.
+Valid choices are [cmd, powershell, elevated]. 'elevated' runs powershell in a scheduled task
+--winrm-ssl-verify-mode SSL_VERIFY_MODE   The WinRM peer verification mode.
+Valid choices are [verify_peer, verify_none] --winrm-transport TRANSPORT  The WinRM transport type.
+Valid choices are [ssl, plaintext] --winrm-user USERNAME        The WinRM username
+--tags TAG1,TAG2 - Tag the node with the given list of tags
 ```